 There was a charge at this museum.
 We could bring in our backpacks but we couldn't wear them on our backs.
 We either had to carry them or hang them over our stomachs or check them.
 We also encountered a school-master of a security guard who wished to be a stickler.
 He reprimanded Janina for speaking too loudly as she enthusiastically described another painting even though no one else was present.
 In another room as the three of us prolonged our stay discussing the art, he swooped in and ordered Ewen to remove his elbow from a glass display cabinet, followed by a muttered, "Now we're going to have to clean it."
 It was a miracle no one pounced on Janina for waving her finger too close to a painting as she pointed out this and that, as often happens.
 It has been amusing to experience an occasional example of the prim and proper nature of the English, though it is far outweighed by their exceedingly great friendliness and helpfulness, and hardly causes any stress.

 The next day the three of us were joined by my friend David and his girl friend Veronica for a bike ride starting in Ewen's neighborhood.
 David too had grown up in London and then gone to America.
 Ewen had spent seven years on the other side of the Atlantic, while David lived in Chicago for thirty-four years before returning to London a little over a year ago.
-David was a fellow cycling enthusiast.
+David is a fellow cycling enthusiast.
 We took a ride around Regent's Park and then climbed Primrose Hill for a wonderful view of the city with both Ewen and David pointing out the significant landmarks and having a wonderful story for each--the dome of St. Paul's Cathedral, the Olympic Park from 2012, the Shard and on and on.
 Ewen said we weren't far from where Sylvia Plath killed herself, though we couldn't see it.

-Ewen and David are certainly two of the most knowledgeable and passionate people in all of London and also two of the friendliest and most out-going as if it were their mission to brighten and enliven the city, greeting and drawing perfect strangers into conversation.
+Ewen and David are certainly two of the most knowledgeable and passionate people in all of London and also two of the friendliest and most out-going, as if it were their mission to brighten and enliven the city, greeting and drawing perfect strangers into conversation.
 David had a cheery hello for everyone we passed.
 Ewen specialized in speaking Arabic to those he recognized as speaking the language.
 But they also had a bit of the disciplinary school-master in them as well.
 David took to task a young father on a bike whose two young children were wearing ill-fitting helmets that would be no use to them in an accident.
 Ewen informed an Arabic-speaking woman that she shouldn't be feeding the swans bread as it wasn't part of their natural diet and could become stuck in their throats.

 When we paused for lunch, the meal might have gone on all day if David and Veronica didn't have to attend a wedding.
 David said it was mandatory for all tourists to London, though he wouldn't insult us with such a term, to have their photo taken at Abbey Road.
 A handful of photographers await them for their own album-cover of a photo.
 Since it wasn't nearby, another street would have to do.
 It was enough of a tourist area that the street had a warning painted on it for pedestrians unaccustomed to traffic driving on the left-hand side of the road.
 Not only was there a Starbucks in the background, across the street was a Pret a Manger restaurant, an English chain of French ready to eat food owned by McDonald's that they are introducing to the US.

 In our wanderings back to Ewen's we dropped in on the mother of all libraries, the British Library.
 Its new building doesn't diminish its grandeur nor its magnitude in the least.
 Its centerpiece is the glassed-in 65,000 volume library of King George III from over two hundred years ago.
 It fills a huge space six stories high.
-The thousands of gilt and leather-bound volumes is absolutely stunning.
+The enclosure of thousands of gilt and leather-bound volumes is absolutely stunning.
 Even more so in a nearby dimly-lit room is the Magna Carta from 1215.
 In a larger adjoining room are many other historic books and documents ranging from Bibles to Paul McCartney's hand-written lyrics to "Yesterday."
 The library and its contents put an exclamation point on all the history and culture we had been absorbing in our three days in London.
 We had seen more than we could have imagined thanks to Ewen, but we also knew we had barely scratched the surface.
 We could have spent days more immersing ourselves in London and all it had to offer, but we had friends awaiting us in Ireland and had already booked a train.

 It was so enriching I forgot to make time to seek out a handful of Carnegies in the outlying neighborhoods of London.
 I had only seen the one in Hanwell on my ride into the city.
 It was off on a side street in a residential neighborhood.
 When a frenzied woman in a hurry directed me down the street to the library I thought she was just trying to get rid me of me.
 But there it was in all its shining splendor.